working-group-two/engineering-blog/pages/blog/_posts/2020-10-01-what-is-short-messages.md

 ---
 layout: blogpost
 permalink: /blog/what-is-a-short-message
-title: What the f* is a short message?
+title: What the heck is a short message?
 date: 2020-10-01
 tags: telco SIGTRAN SMS
 author: <a href="https://www.linkedin.com/in/sebastian-weddmark-olsson/">Sebastian Weddmark Olsson</a>, Telco newb